sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/67_Requests.md

 Example: definition `user/:name` with instance `/user/23` will result in `{name: "23"}`.

+Note:
-Note: supports regex and capture groups, if they're used for param definition.
+- supports regex and capture groups, if they're used for param definition.
+- Is available in routers too.

 ## 3. Headers
 - `req.get(headerKey)` - returns header value.